All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Bone and joint infections.
 An infection from a pressure sore can burrow into joints and bones.
 Joint infections (septic arthritis) can damage cartilage and tissue.
 Bone infections (osteomyelitis) can reduce the function of joints and limbs.

 Cancer.
 Long-term, nonhealing wounds (Marjolin's ulcers) can develop into a type of squamous cell carcinoma.

 Sepsis.
 Rarely, a skin ulcer leads to sepsis.

 You can help prevent bedsores by frequently repositioning yourself to avoid stress on the skin.
 Other strategies include taking good care of your skin, maintaining good nutrition and fluid intake, quitting smoking, managing stress, and exercising daily.

 Consider the following recommendations related to repositioning in a bed or chair:

-- Shift your weight frequently.
-If you use a wheelchair, try shifting your weight about every 15 minutes.
+Shift your weight frequently.
 Ask for help with repositioning about once an hour.

-- Select cushions or a mattress that relieves pressure.
-Use cushions or a special mattress to relieve pressure and help ensure your body is well-positioned.
+Select cushions or a mattress that relieves pressure.
+Use cushions or a special mattress to relieve pressure and help ensure that your body is well positioned.
 Do not use doughnut cushions, as they can focus pressure on surrounding tissue.

 Tips for skin care